 Things to do in Zurich

 Zurich is full to the brim with attractions and sightseeing opportunities for travellers, who can visit wonderful monuments, museums and churches, and wander through the cobblestone streets of Niederhof and enjoy a light meal or cup of coffee while being entertained by the street performers and buskers.
-Culture vultures will love the Swiss National Museum, the Fine Arts Museum and the Museum of Design Zurich, and children of all ages will love the Zurich Zoo, where endangered species such as snow leopards and red pandas can be seen.
+Culture lovers will relish the Swiss National Museum, the Fine Arts Museum and the Museum of Design Zurich, and children of all ages will love the Zurich Zoo, where endangered species such as snow leopards and red pandas can be seen.
 Visitors keen on doing a lot of sightseeing in Zurich should purchase the Zurich Card, which includes access to transport services of Zurich Public Transport and offers free admission to over 40 museums, reduced admission to the zoo, a complimentary welcome drink in over 20 restaurants and a number of other benefits.
 The card can cover a period 24 hours or 72 hours.

 Fraumunster Church